What is an example of an operant conditioning technique?

 Study for the AICE Psychology Paper 2 Exam.
 Engage with multiple choice questions and detailed explanations to enhance understanding.
 Prepare effectively for the exam!

-In contrast, the other options represent different psychological concepts.
-The Pavlov's dog experiment is an example of classical conditioning, where learning occurs through associations rather than consequences.
-Cognitive therapy focuses on changing thought patterns to influence behaviors but does not involve reinforcement directly.
-Teaching through observation and imitation relates to social learning theory, emphasizing learning by watching others rather than through consequences of one's actions.
+In contrast, the other options describe different psychological concepts.
+Tim Pavlov's dog experiment relates to classical conditioning, where a neutral stimulus becomes associated with a meaningful stimulus, leading to a conditioned response.
+Cognitive therapy focuses on changing thought patterns as a way to influence emotions and behaviors but does not inherently involve reinforcement.
+Teaching through observation and imitation refers to social learning theory, where behavior is learned through watching and mimicking others, without the direct application of reinforcement or punishment as seen in operant conditioning.

 Subscribe